timescale/docs.timescale.com-content/backup.md

 psql -d new_db -c "\COPY conditions FROM data.csv CSV"
 ```

->ttt The standard `COPY` command in PostgreSQL is single threaded.
+>:TIP: The standard `COPY` command in PostgreSQL is single threaded.
  So to speed up importing larger amounts of data, we recommend using
  our [parallel importer][] instead.